Adapting the Number of Particles in Sequential Monte Carlo Methods through an Online Scheme for Convergence Assessment: Proof of Theorem

 where $E[\cdot]$ denotes expectation.

-We start introducing some auxiliary results on the convergence of the approximate measure $\xi_t^M$ and integrals of the form $(D_y^{\bf 1} g_t^{\y_t}, \xi_t^M)$.
+We start introducing some auxiliary results on the convergence of the approximate measure $\xi_t^M$ (to be precise, on the convergence of approximate integrals of the form $(f_t, \xi_t^M)$, where $f_t \in B(\mX)$).
 This leads to the core result, which is the uniform convergence of $p_t^M(\y_t) \rw p_t(\y_t)$ on a sequence of compact sets.
 The proof of Theorem \ref{th1} follows readily from the latter result.

 The analysis in this Appendix draws from methods developed in \cite{crisan2014particle} for the estimation of the filter pdf $p(\x_t|\y_{1:t})$ using kernel functions, which herein are suitably adapted to the problem of approximating the predictive density $p_t(\y_t)$.